healeycodes/pi/README.md

 I run that last command on boot via `/etc/rc.local`.

+Note: in the client config, I use `sleep_at_night` to put my Pi to sleep so it can sit on the Heroku free tier without using up all the monthly hours.

 ## Tests

 End to end tests that make sure the server + all mods are working correctly.